-When multiple users in your site need the same permissions or restrictions, you can add them to a group for easier management.
+When multiple users in your Atlassian Cloud site need the same permissions or restrictions, you can add the users to a group and then set permissions on the group.

 To create, delete, and edit groups: